Using data from our latest annual broker review which tested more than a dozen different online brokers

 Next, investors want to make sure they can trade the investment vehicle they want.
 Robinhood offers clients Stock Trading and Options Trading while Interactive Brokers offers Stock Trading, Options Trading, Mutual Funds and Futures Trading.
 As far as mutual funds go, Interactive Brokers boasts an offering of 10051 mutual funds compared to Robinhood's 0 available funds.
 And, commission free ETFs deserve a comparison, with Robinhood falling behind Interactive Brokers, offering N/A commission free ETFs compared to Interactive Brokers's 45.

-Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
-Interactive Brokers offers virtual trading while Robinhood does not.
-For mobile trading, Interactive Brokers and Robinhood both have a iPhone App, iPad App and Android App.
-Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
-Clients can have Debit Cards at Interactive Brokers while customers at Robinhood can have none of these.
-On the whole, when it comes to tools, research, and mobile trading, Interactive Brokers was rated Best in Class - Platforms & Tools and Best in Class - Mobile Trading, while Robinhood was rated none of these.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
+Interactive Brokers makes virtual trading available to clients, while Robinhood does not.
+For mobile trading, Both Interactive Brokers and Robinhood offer clients access to an iPhone App, iPad App and Android App.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
+Debit Cards are offered by Interactive Brokers while Robinhood offers none of these.
+All factors considered, when it comes to platform tools, research, and mobile trading, unfortunately, neither Interactive Brokers nor Robinhood received awards Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.

-Overall, Interactive Brokers takes the upper hand with 4.00 stars over Robinhood's 2.50 stars.
+Overall, Interactive Brokers comes out on top with 4.50 stars over Robinhood's 2.50 stars.